danchoi/ri_vim/README.markdown

 rdoc infrastructure that ri.vim builds on. ri.vim adds just a little piece to that very useful codebase.

-And also to Tim Pope, who continues to lead the way in making Vim a very productive and happy environment for crafting Ruby software.

 ## Bug reports and feature requests